veith/flowbased-polymer/README.md

 # flowbased-polymer

-The Flowbased-polymer mixin offers you the possibility to write your components or apps fully declaratively.
+The flowbased-polymer mixin offers you the possibility to *write your components or apps fully declaratively*.
 No more manual/imperative adding of eventlisteners in the source code and no more assignment of IDs to access the component you want.

-It is a hybrid form of flow-based programming and ordinary polymer and works with every component which is useable by polymer.

 You can use it to simply save adding eventlisteners in your source or to write entire components and applications according to the FBP programming paradigm without using a single line of JS.
 It's up to you how far you want to go.

 FBP code is also easy testable.
 It takes about 2 minutes to understand the main concept.

+It is a hybrid form of flow-based programming and ordinary polymer and works with every component which is useable by polymer.

 ## Simple Introduction
 In short, FBP combines events from one component `@-event` with methods from another component `ƒ-method` to trigger them.
 We call the connection a *wire*.